Mattsi-Jansky/recipes/apple-pie.md

 * Try adding ginger?
 The Babish recipe recommends it
 * Try adding cornmeal?
 The BBC recipe recommends it
+* **Up the dough ingredients by about 20-25% and instead of splitting it in half put more of it into the base than the top.**
+  * Last time the base was very thin and difficult to work with, and the top had extra.

 ## Sources